seancoyne/seancoyne.github.io/source/_posts/2011-02-17-a-farcry-plugin-for-hoth-coldfusion-exception-tracking.markdown

 ---

 Just a quick note to mention that I have released a FarCry plugin for the Hoth exception tracking framework.
 If you are interested take a look at the code on [GitHub](https://github.com/seancoyne/farcryhoth) and let me know what you think.
-I have also included a zip file of the code attached to this entry.